Leslie Crocker Snyder: Running for Manhattan District Attorney

 In 2008, Snyder renounced her support for the death penalty.
 She said she had done so after learning more about wrongful convictions in capital cases.

-On February 27, 2009 the New York Post reported that Morgenthau would not seek reelection.
-After the announcement, she, along with Cyrus Vance, Jr. and Richard Aborn announced their candidacy for the district attorney race.
+Snyder, along with Cyrus Vance, Jr. and Richard Aborn announced their candidacy for the district attorney race.
 The New York Times this time did not endorse Snyder but chose to endorse Cyrus Vance Jr., who won by a wide margin.

 Television

 Snyder served as a legal consultant for the series Law & Order and Law & Order: Trial by Jury from 2004-2007 and has been a legal analyst for MSNBC and the Today show.
 In 2004–2005, she made several guest appearances on Law and Order portraying New York judge Rebecca Logan.

 Affiliations

 Leslie Crocker Snyder is also a board member of the Kips Bay Boys and Girls Club, DARE, Abraham House, Federal Drug Agents Foundation, and the John Jay College of Criminal Justice.

 Personal life

 In 1968, Crocker married pediatrician Fred Snyder; they have two sons: Nick and Doug.
 She is the author of 25 to Life, a memoir of her legal experiences, both as a prosecutor and as a judge.

 She has appeared on numerous television programs including 60 Minutes, The Today Show, and The Charlie Rose Show.
 She has been featured on news, cable, and Court TV programs regarding crime, drugs and drug gangs, rape, women and the law, criminal law, and law enforcement.